nmshd/documentation/_docs_integrate/delete-identities.md

 An active approval of the Identity is required with this option, as the Backbone must ensure, that the support ticket creator is the owner of the Identity.
 As there is the need of a push notification channel for this, the Connector does not have the ability to trigger the Identity deletion over the Backbone.

+If an Identity deletion was triggered by the Backbone Admin UI, it creates an [IdentityDeletionProcess]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess) with `"WaitingForApproval"` as `status` for the Identity.
 Approval is done by using the [Approve IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-approve-identitydeletionprocess.md %}) use case.
 However, the Identity can also [reject the IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-reject-identitydeletionprocess.md %}) if it has changed its mind after the process of Identity deletion was triggered by the Backbone Admin UI.
+Approving or rejecting an IdentityDeletionProcess with `"WaitingForApproval"` as `status` is only possible until the date specified within the `approvalPeriodEndsAt` property has not been exceeded.
+If it is neither approved nor rejected by then, it automatically changes its `status` to `"Cancelled"` and the Identity is not deleted.

 After the IdentityDeletionProcess has changed its `status` from `"WaitingForApproval"` to `"Approved"` as a result of the approval, it describes that the Identity will be deleted after the grace period ends.

-As with the [self-initiated Identity deletion]({% link _docs_integrate/delete-identities.md %}#self-initiated-identity-deletion), the [Cancel IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-cancel-identitydeletionprocess.md %}) use case can be called by the Identity within the grace period if it is no longer wanted to delete the Identity.
+As with the [self-initiated Identity deletion]({% link _docs_integrate/delete-identities.md %}#self-initiated-identity-deletion), the [Cancel IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-cancel-identitydeletionprocess.md %}) use case can be called by the Identity within the grace period if it no longer wants to be deleted.
+If it is not cancelled by then, the Identity will be irreversibly deleted from the Backbone.

 ## Side Effects of Identity Deletion on Relationships